 A reflection on the concepts of "learning" and "leadership," as it relates to who you were at the beginning of the program, how you have changed, and who you are now.

-- A synthesis of how theoretical constructs from the seven competencies are applied and demonstrated throughout your professional practice.
+- A synthesis of how theoretical constructs from the competencies are applied and demonstrated throughout your professional practice.